wd60622/project_nav/README.md

 # Project Navigation

-This project helps navigate projects from the command line.
+This project helps navigate between projects in the command line.

 ## How to Use